ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 system will try the path first, so the protocol selection property might not have an effect.

-An implementation of this interface must provide sensible defaults for protocol and path selection properties.
-The defaults given for each property below represent a configuration that can be implemented over TCP.
-An alternate set of default Protocol Selection Properties would represent a configuration that can be implemented over UDP.

 All Transport Properties used in the pre-establishment phase are collected in a TransportParameters Object that is passed to the Preconnection Object.